hylang/hy/CONTRIBUTING.rst

 (case-insensitive) wording, because when a PR containing such text is merged, GitHub automatically closes the mentioned issues, which is handy.
-Conversely, avoid this exact language if you want to mention an issue without closing it (e.g. because you've partly but not entirely fixed a bug).
+Conversely, avoid this exact language if you want to mention an issue without closing it (because e.g. you've partly but not entirely fixed a bug).

-Before any PR is merged, it must be approved by members of Hy's core team, excluding the PR's author.
+Before any PR is merged, it must be approved by members of Hy's core team other than the PR's author.
 Changes to the documentation, or trivial changes to code, need to be approved by **one** member; all other PRs need to be approved by **two** members.

 Anybody on the team may perform the merge.
-Merging should create a merge commit (don't squash unless necessary, because that would remove separation between ogically separate commits, and don't fast-forward, because that would throw away the history of the commits as a separate branch)which should include the PR number in the commit message.
+Merging should create a merge commit (don't squash unnecessarily, because that would remove separation between logically separate commits, and don't fast-forward, because that would throw away the history of the commits as a separate branch), which should include the PR number in the commit message.

 Contributor Code of Conduct